dalalEg/dalalProjects/README.md

 This repository contains completed projects from **CS50’s Web Programming with Python and JavaScript**, offered by Harvard University.
 The course focuses on full-stack web development, including frontend and backend technologies such as HTML, CSS, JavaScript, Python, Django, SQL, and Git.

 ---
+Perfect!
+Based on your app and enhancements, here's a README-style section matching the tone and structure of the example you gave:

+## 🌐 Network
+A Twitter-style social network built with Django and JavaScript as part of CS50W Project 4.

+### Features
+- User registration, login, logout, and session handling

+- Create, edit, and like/unlike posts

+- Follow/unfollow users with follower/following lists

+-Dynamic profile pages with user stats

+- Comments on posts with timestamps and sorting

+- Pagination across posts and profiles

+- SPA behavior via JavaScript (history.pushState, fetch, etc.)

+### Extras

+- View who liked or commented on posts via profile

+- Navigate directly to user profiles via clickable usernames

+- Friendly URLs like /profile/<username> and /posts/<id>

+- Only owners can edit their posts or delete their comments

+### 🚧 Coming Soon
+- Delete comment functionality

+- Threaded replies to comments (nested discussion)
+ - Highlight active user in followers/following lists
 ## 📬 Mail

 A single-page email client built using **JavaScript, HTML, and CSS**, interacting with a RESTful backend.